HarryPaniccc/DnD/World of Helodaria/Kanan Einzbern.md

 - [[Jarren Ward]], Kanan's guardian in the weeks after his escape
 - [[Isolde Einzbern]], Kanan's mother
 - [[Lucius]], Kanan's greatest foe and prey.
 The Vampire is the cause of Kanan's suffering
-- [[Eren Einzbern]], Jarren Ward's reanimated skeleton and Kanan's friend
+- [[Erin Einzbern]], Jarren Ward's reanimated skeleton and Kanan's friend